john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-**A constructor function operates much like a factory function and creates an individual instance of some model.** However, when using the contructor function method if you forget to use 'new', it will define the 'this' property on the GLOBAL object (i.e. the window object).
+**A constructor function operates much like a factory function and creates an individual instance of some model.** Every object in JavaScript has a constrcutor property that returns the function that was used to construct or create that object.

+However, when using the contructor function method if you forget to use 'new', it will define the 'this' property on the GLOBAL object (i.e. the window object).
 By convention, *the first letter of a constructor function name should be upper case*.
 Additionally, *we use 'this' to reference the object executing a particular peice of code.*
 ```JavaScript
   function createCar(make, model, year) {
     this.make = make;